 What does the Weed for Warriors Project do to support veterans?

 “We have chapters throughout the country and Australia that focus on the health and well being of our members.
 Each chapter becomes a support network for those veterans and their families.
 Each chapter is required to meet at a minimum of once a month.
 In states where cannabis is legal, we bring medicine to veterans free of charge by partnering with the industry to distribute meds that otherwise would be too expensive for these veterans.
-In states where cannabis is illegal, the groups are advocating for legalization while providing all the other functions to include networking with like minded veterans to sure each is getting the help they need.
+In states where cannabis is illegal, the groups are advocating for legalization while providing all the other functions to include networking with like-minded veterans to sure each is getting the help they need.

 “WFWP doesn’t stop there, we encourage our chapters to further the rehabilitation of these veterans by getting them involved with each other working to advance themselves by helping others.
-For example our Stockton community reached out to the homeless community in June and passed our sandwiches and medicine free of charge and that type of action brings purpose to many veterans that need some structure and purpose in their lives beyond their current situation.
+For example, our Stockton community reached out to the homeless community in June and passed our sandwiches and medicine free of charge and that type of action brings purpose to many veterans that need some structure and purpose in their lives beyond their current situation.
 The single biggest healer that I have seen, is veterans helping their brothers and sisters and seeing they are not alone.”

 How many veterans are members of the organization?

-“We don’t keep official count, but its in the thousands if we just count those we give medicine to, who attend our chapter meetings regularly.
+“We don’t keep an official count, but its in the thousands if we just count those we give medicine to, who attend our chapter meetings regularly.
 If we are talking about veterans who are loosely affiliated in one way or another from meetings, to advocating on the political side, to being actively involved in the discussion of cannabis, you start to get into some pretty large numbers.
 Just on social media alone we are reaching anywhere from a half-a-million to over a million people per week who are following us per the numbers provided by google and other groups that measure the velocity and reach of one’s message.

 “That is my job on the national side, to raise awareness and we don’t care how we do that, just that it’s effective and real.
 We don’t believe in sugar coating the reality of our situation for the benefit of those unwilling to face the cold reality this country has screwed over its veterans once again.”